Why Airline Shares Are Falling Today

 When investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*

-David and Tom just revealed what they believe are the ten best stocks for investors to buy right now... and United Airlines Holdings wasn't one of them!
+David and Tom just revealed what they believe are the ten best stocks for investors to buy right now... and Southwest Airlines wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 *Stock Advisor returns as of March 18, 2020

-Lou Whiteman owns shares of Spirit Airlines.
-The Motley Fool owns shares of and recommends Spirit Airlines.
+Lou Whiteman owns shares of Delta Air Lines.
+The Motley Fool owns shares of and recommends Delta Air Lines and Southwest Airlines.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.